renemarc/home-assistant-config/README.md

     </figure>
 </div>

-> **Note:** Images are still from States UI days and still nned to be updated in the documentation.
+> **Note:** Images are still from States UI days and still need to be updated in the documentation.
 This configuration now uses Lovelace UI and AppDaemon _exclusively_.

 <div align="center">
     <figure>